Chronic Renal Failure Treatment in Delhi

 The ultrasound shows that the kidney has decreased in size and has an alteration in its usual structure.

 It is important to start the chronic renal failure treatment in Delhi early in order to avoid complications, anticipate long-term sequelae and slow the progression of the disease as much as possible (protecting residual renal function).

-- Restriction of the consumption of salt, proteins, foods rich in phosphorus and potassium.
+- Restriction of the consumption of salt, proteins, and foods rich in phosphorus and potassium.

 - Protectors of renal function: angiotensin-converting enzyme inhibitors.